Amtrak Empire Builder - One Bedroom Sleeper Car

 Superliner One Bedroom - Amtrak Empire Builder

-Bathroom w/ Shower
+Private Bathroom with Shower

 First Class Dining Car